To enjoy the full Mail & Guardian online experience: please upgrade your browser

 Although Ramaphosa had intended facing the cameras after addressing the crowd, he instead sent out the University of Venda Foundation’s chairperson Mashudu Ramano with the message: “You are harassing me.”

 “If you ask him about the University of Venda, he will come.
-If you ask him about politics, he is not going to talk to you,” he told reporters.

 They had earlier tittered about how to interpret the aside by the master of ceremonies’: “...
 There is nothing worse than running a race only to discover that it was not the race you were supposed to run.”